 I enjoy supporting decision-makers who are working to protect human health and the environment, adapt to climate change, and build community resilience with limited resources.
-In data-rich environments, I develop new methodologies that allow resource managers to access and utilize large amounts of data in a flexible way.
-When data are lacking, I manage bottom-up assessments that incorporate the experience of local stakeholders into collaborative decision support tools.
+In data-rich environments, I develop new methodologies that allow resource managers to access and work with large amounts of data in a flexible way.
+When data are lacking, I manage assessments that incorporate the experience of local stakeholders into collaborative decision support tools.

 Dr. Julie Blue (she/her/hers), ERG’s principal hydrologist, has more than two decades of experience in environmental research for federal agencies related to groundwater, surface water, stormwater, drinking water, wastewater, hazardous waste, and climate change.
 She has supported the U.S. Environmental Protection Agency’s Office of Research and Development for many years as a principal investigator and contract manager for a wide variety of research projects.

 Julie holds a B.A. in English and mathematics from Swarthmore College, an M.A. in English from Indiana University, and an M.S. in Earth sciences from the University of California, Santa Cruz.
 She received her Ph.D. in engineering (hydrology) from the University of Arizona.
-She is a member of the scientific research society Sigma Xi, and spends her free time hiking, traveling, coaching Suzuki cello, and contributing to citizen science.
+She is a member of the scientific research society Sigma Xi, and spends her free time hiking, coaching Suzuki cello, and contributing to citizen science.